If you’re headed to Zion National Park anytime soon and trying to decide which hike you should do Observation Point might just be the perfect one!

 I want to give a special shout out to Boss Frog’s Snorkel rental, because this was the best snorkel gear I have ever used.
 It was cheap ($27 for a week) and they gave some anti-fog liquid with every set so you could see clear as day.
 I didn’t have one leak the entire time!
 They have a ton of locations all over the island, so you can rent and return in different locations without an additional price.
 Praise.

 I am doing an entire separate post on this because it was so much fun!
 This was one of the coolest hikes I have ever done.
 It CAN be dangerous, so proceed with caution, but we had an absolute blast hiking from waterfall to waterfall.
 We even had to swim to the last one!
+It starts in a bamboo forest and proceeds to several waterfalls.
 There was a rope swing and a few different places to cliff jump, so this one definitely needs to be on the list for those up for an adventure!

 Like I said, we bought groceries to keep us from eating out a ton, but we had some really good grub while we were out and about.
 We ate at some really fancy places (Spago) and some totally normal hole in the wall places (Maui Tacos).
 I highlight a few of our faves in another post!